 The 72nd would not advance but it also would not retreat, and suffered heavily in its exposed position at the crest of the ridge in a close range firefight.
 Finally, as Union reinforcements closed in from all sides, the 72nd pushed forward to the wall, overwhelming Pickett’s survivors.

 The rules of the battlefield commission stated that units must place their monuments on their main line of battle, which was interpreted as the rearward position.
 But the 72nd’s veterans insisted that their monument be at the wall where their fighting ended.
-They even purchased a small plot of land on the far side of the wall, which was not yet park land, to place the monument in case the ruling went against them.
+They even purchased a small plot of land on the far side of the wall, which was at the time still privately owned, to place the monument in case the ruling went against them.
 But after three years of deliberations the court ruled in favor of the veterans, and the monument was dedicated at The Angle on July 4, 1891.

 |See Lt.
 Colonel Hesser’s Official Report for the 72nd Pennsylvania at the Battle of Gettysburg|

 |Attached to the 2nd Brigade, 2nd Division, 2nd Corps, Army of the Potomac|

 Killed and mortally wounded 195